-Image Categorisation Using Time Series Case Based Reasoning
+Time Series Case Based Reasoning for Image Categorisation

-Ashraf Elsayed1, Mohd Hanafi Ahmad Hijazi^{1,5}, Frans Coenen1, Marta García-Fiñana2, Vanessa Sluming3, and Yalin Zheng4
+Ashraf Elsayed, Mohd Hanafi Ahmad Hijazi, Frans Coenen, Marta García-Fiñana, Vanessa Sluming, and Yalin Zheng

 Department of Computer Science, University of Liverpool, Ashton Building, Ashton Street, Liverpool L69 3BX, UK.
 Centre for Medical Statistics and Health Evaluation, University of Liverpool, Shelley's Cottage, Brownlow Street, Liverpool L69 3GS, UK.
-School of Health Sciences, University of Liverpool,

-Thompson Yates Building, The Quadrangle, Brownlow Hill, Liverpool L69 3GB, UK.

-- 4 Department of Eye and Vision Science, Institute of Ageing and Chronic Disease, University of Liverpool, UCD Building, Liverpool L69 3GA, UK. - School of Engineering and Information Technology, Universiti Malaysia Sabah, Locked Bag 2073, 88999 Kota Kinabalu, Sabah, Malaysia.

-{a.el-sayed, m.ahmad-hijazi, coenen, martaf, slumingv, yalin.zheng}@liverpool.ac.uk
+School of Health Sciences, University of Liverpool, Thompson Yates Building, The Quadrangle, Brownlow Hill, Liverpool L69 3GB, UK.
+Department of Eye and Vision Science, Institute of Ageing and Chronic Disease, University of Liverpool, UCD Building, Liverpool L69 3GA, UK.
+School of Engineering and Information Technology, Universiti Malaysia Sabah, Locked Bag 2073, 88999 Kota Kinabalu, Sabah, Malaysia. {a.el-sayed, m.ahmad-hijazi, coenen, martaf, slumingv, yalin.zheng}@liverpool.ac.uk

 Abstract.
 This paper describes an approach to Case Based Reasoning (CBR) for image categorisation.
-The technique is founded on a time series analysis mechanism whereby images are represented as time series and compared using time series similarity techniques.
-There are a number of mechanisms whereby images can be represented as time series (curves), this paper explores two.
+The technique is founded on a time series analysis mechanism whereby images are represented as time series (curves) and compared using time series similarity techniques.
+There are a number of ways in which images can be represented as time series, this paper explores two.
 The first considers the entire image whereby the image is represented as a sequence of histograms.
 The second considers a particular feature (region of interest) contained across an image collection, which can then be represented as a time series.
-The proposed technique then uses dynamic time warping to compare image curves contained in a case base with that representing a new image example.
-The focus for the work described is two medical applications: (i) retina image screening for Age-related Macular Degeneration (AMD) and (ii) the classification of Magnetic Resonance Imaging (MRI) brain scans according to the nature of the Corpus Callosum, a particular tissue feature that appears in such images.
+The proposed techniques then use dynamic time warping to compare image curves contained in a case base with that representing a new image example.
+The focus for the work described is two medical applications: (i) retinal image screening for Age-related Macular Degeneration (AMD) and (ii) the classification of Magnetic Resonance Imaging (MRI) brain scans according to the nature of the corpus callosum, a particular tissue feature that appears in such images.
 The proposed technique is described in detail together with a full evaluation in terms of the two applications.